-Yolander Prinzel is a financial writer and editor with almost two decades in the industry as a marketing director, securities trader, and writer.
-She has written for a number of publications and websites such as Covestor, Advisor...
+Yolander Prinzel is a financial writer and editor with more than two decades in the industry as an insurance agent, underwriter, securities trader, and writer.
+She has written for a number of financial publications and websites such...

 Quicken Loans was founded in 1985 and launched as Rock Financial.
 The company was renamed Quicken Loans in 1999, after it was purchased by tax and accounting software firm Intuit.
 Then, in 2002, original founder Dan Gilbert gathered a group of private investors who purchased Quicken Loans back from Intuit.
 Quicken Loans, headquartered in Detroit, claimed the title of largest mortgage lender in the United States in early 2018.
 That was after it originated $25.1 billion in mortgages during the fourth quarter of 2017, according to data from Inside Mortgage Finance.
 Quicken Loans also took the No. 1 spot in 2017 as the highest-volume lender, according to a report by the Consumer Financial Protection Bureau, originating just under 396,000 loans.
 For the first quarter of 2018, Quicken reported $20.5 billion in mortgage loans.

 Quicken Loans has no physical branches but is licensed in all 50 states and the District of Columbia.
 It offers homebuyers the option to work exclusively online through its digital Rocket Mortgage product or to talk to a loan expert along the way (or both).